 Movement on site

 All venues must have entry and exit and parking arrangements to venues that ensures social distancing can be maintained and that allow for the 2m physical distancing rules to be implemented at all times.
 They must display the appropriate signage to facilitate at all points throughout the facility and car park, and will:

-Venues will implement traffic flow systems where possible and appropriate.
+- implement traffic flow systems where possible and appropriate.

-Venues will outline physically distanced areas for teams, officials and spectators.
+- outline physically distanced areas for teams, officials and spectators.

-Venues will ensure that all accessible provision within the site and the facility are available.
+- ensure that all accessible provision within the site and the facility are available.

 Changing rooms and showers

 Where possible, players must arrive changed and shower at home.
 Use of changing and shower facilities is not allowed at this stage.
 Exceptions may be made where safety and safeguarding measures require their use.
-E.g. supporting disability athletes, a child needs a change of clothing etc. This should be considered when planning the activity to ensure all reasonable steps are taken to minimise risk, in line with governing body guidance.
+E.g. supporting disabled athletes, a child needs a change of clothing etc. This should be considered when planning the activity to ensure all reasonable steps are taken to minimise risk, in line with governing body guidance.